top of page

 In the opening of Back to the Future, Marty McFly jumps in the Delorean to flee terrorists who’ve killed his friend Doc Brown, inventor of the Time Machine.
 Because Marty doesn’t know what he’s doing, he inadvertently activates the Flux Capacitor and travels 30 years back in time.

-This type of accidental time travel, while fun in movies, often creates terrible writing.
+This type of accidental time travel, while fun in movies, should not happen at the sentence level.
 The culprit is the most dreaded aspect in all of writing: Grammar.
 Grammar is the silver bullet to good writing.
 Learn it.
 Master it.
 All of it.
 Even the parts that are the same thing despite being called by different names, like subordinate clause and dependent clause.

 Verb tenses are the most crucial part of grammar because, when you use a verb tense without fully understanding its place and purpose, you’re essentially sticking your reader into the Delorean and stepping on the gas.
-Suddenly, they’re in a different time.
+Suddenly, your readers are in a different time.
 The most misused and abused tense is the Perfect Tense.

 The Perfect Tense shows a time relationship between actions.
 Perfect Tense, indicated by the helping verb have/has/had and a main verb ending in -ed, shows that one verb happened prior to another verb.